-You can increase the winding and unwinding speed of the main winch cable by activating the high-speed function on the control panel.
+You can increase the winding and unwinding speed of the main winch cable by activating the high-speed function on the touchscreen interface.
+This function also controls the boom rotation speed.
 Adjust the speed control function to operate at low speed when working under load.